 Council will be advised through the Gateway Determination of the appropriate community consultation process for the proposal.
 This will involve public exhibition of the proposal for either 14 days (for low impact proposals) or 28 days (for other proposals).
 Council may choose to have a longer exhibition period if in its view additional consultation is warranted.
 During the exhibition period any person can make a submission concerning the proposal.
 A public hearing may also be arranged, if the issues raised in submissions are considered by Council to justify a hearing, and a report will be prepared and made public.

 Please note that under Section 73A of the Environmental Planning and Assessment Act 1979, some minor changes (such as misdescriptions of property or incorrect map references) to the Council LEP can be made without public exhibition if the Minister agrees.
 Amendments may also be made without public exhibition that the Minister considers will not have any significant adverse impact on the environment or adjoining land.

-Council will notify the exhibition of a planning proposal in accordance with Part 5.5.2of the Department of Planning and Infrastructure’s Guide to Preparing Local Environmental Plans.
+Council will notify the exhibition of a planning proposal in accordance with Part 5.5.2 of the Department of Planning and Environment’s Guide to Preparing Local Environmental Plans.

 Council’s notification will include:

 i) Where the planning proposal involves a site specific change, the owners of property covered by the planning proposal

 ii) Within Willoughby City, the owners of property adjoining or neighbouring the land covered by the planning proposal who in the opinion of the responsible Council Officer may be affected by the planning proposal if adopted

 iii) Depending upon the subject matter of the planning proposal, local organisations that might have an interest in the planning proposal